Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Identification with Strategic Reports

 Section \ref{sec:id_r:qj_id} presents several tools for the identification of local preference sets.
 These tools rely on assumptions known to be appropriate in SD and DA contexts, although we do not rule out their applicability in contexts with other mechanisms; e.g., the TTC mechanism satisfies one of our assumptions, such that some of the tools from Section \ref{sec:id_r:qj_id} are still useful.
 More generally, researchers may utilize preference identification tools that work under alternative assumptions, for example, the methods of \cite{agarwal2018} and \cite{fack2019}.
 Either way, the researcher must construct a set of local preferences for each individual in the first step.

 Section \ref{sec:id_r:partial_id_givenqj} describes the second step of our procedure.
-This step features high-level assumptions imposed on the local preference sets such that the researcher is not restricted to the methods in Section \ref{sec:id_r:qj_id}.
+This step features high-level assumptions imposed on the local preference sets such that the researcher is not restricted to the methods of Section \ref{sec:id_r:qj_id}.
+In particular, depending on the data and the strength of assumptions in the first step, each individual local preference set may collapse to a unit set.
+This leads to point identification in our second step.
+For example, this will be the case if researchers utilize the parametric identification tools of \cite{agarwal2018} or \cite{fack2019} in the first step.